braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 ## Element tokens

-A generator file has the structure illustrated `tokens`.
+A generator file has the structure illustrated Element tokens in a generator file.

 **Element tokens in a generator file.**
 		All tokens available in a generator file.